Jurisdiction of Customs Appellate Tribunal in Pakistan – A Practical Guide.

 Cases often involve disputes over Harmonized System (HS) code applications or seized consignments, requiring precise legal challenges to customs rulings.

-Engaging customs appellate lawyers in Peshawar helps pinpoint appealable disputes accurately.
+Engaging customs appellate lawyers helps pinpoint appealable disputes accurately.

 Experience Compassion